 Will My Insurance Cover PRK?

-PRK is considered elective procedures by most insurance.
+PRK is considered an elective procedure by most insurance.
 Consequently, it is not a covered procedure.
-We do offer financing with no interest for 12, 18 and up to 24 months through Care Credit.
+We do offer financing with no interest for 12, 18, and up to 24 months through Care Credit.
 Visit www.carecredit.com for more information.

 Is The Procedure Painful?

 Drops are given to numb the eye, so most patients report that PRK is a painless procedure.
 However, the recovery process for PRK takes about five days.
 There is discomfort usually around the third day.
 Dr. Katzen will provide the necessary resources to make sure you are comfortable during this period.
 A little patience goes a long way with PRK.
 The result will be amazing!